Pausetive Model In Action → Parents of Adolescents

 Riya’s father told us that she also has a good friend.
 So we suggested to talk to her friend, as friends know a lot more about each other than parents.

-Step 2: Identifying the Mind Muscles
+Step 2: Identifying the BEAT Patterns

 A few things became clear after he talked to her friend.